salylgw/gammath_spot/README.md

  3. Generally speaking, it is a good idea to use latest version of docker desktop.

 # HOWTO to run containerized Gammath SPOT with CLI
- 1. Run docker desktop/engine that you installed.
+ 1. Run docker desktop/engine that you installed
- 2. Open terminal or command prompt.
+ 2. Open terminal or command prompt
- 3. Run `docker run -i -t -e TZ="America/Los_Angeles" --mount type=volume,source=gammath_spot_vol,target=/gammath_spot/gammath_spot gammathworks/gammath_spot /bin/bash`.
+ 3. Run `docker run -i -t -e TZ="America/Los_Angeles" --mount type=volume,source=gammath_spot_vol,target=/gammath_spot/gammath_spot gammathworks/gammath_spot /bin/bash`
  4. Note: You can replace the value for TZ to match your timezone.